 - Practice integrating somatic knowledge and social theory as a daily, embodied practice that supports vulnerable and boundaried participation in interim existence;

 - Practice reading social theory not purely as a mental, cognitive process but as an exercise in embodied transformation;

-- Practice learning to vulnerably walk the edges between our unresolved pasts and our unknown future;
+- Practice learning to vulnerably co-be within the existential space between our unresolved pasts and our unknown future;

 - Practice exploring ‘extimacy’ as a foundation for potential relational repair, interpersonally and in community.

 WHO SHOULD ENROLL:

 This advanced course is designed for activists, therapists, bodyworkers, physicians, healing artists, conflict mediators, cultural workers, professors/teachers, advocacy professionals, etc., who situate their work in the realms of social justice praxis and are regarded with know-how in one-on-one or group/community work.
-It’s also ideally suited for those wanting to newly bring such work into one-on-one or community settings.
+It’s also ideally suited for those wanting to bring such work into one-on-one or community settings.
 This is not an introductory course and thus is not suitable for those new to thinking about raciality.
 This course is for individuals who have experience with long term social process work and its inherent challenges and uncertainties.